-4. Conformity of production
+5. Conformity of production

-4.1.
-Filament light sources approved to this Regulation shall be so manufactured as to conform to the type approved by meeting the inscriptions and technical requirements set forth in paragraph 3. bove and Annexes 1, 3 and 4 to this Regulation.
+5.1.
+Light sources approved to this Regulation shall be so manufactured as to conform to the type approved by meeting the inscriptions and technical requirements set forth in this Regulation, paragraph 3 and Annexes 1 and 3; in the case of filament light sources also Annex 4; in the case of LED replacement light sources also Annex 6.

-4.2.
-In order to verify that the requirements of paragraph 4.1. are met, suitable controls of the production shall be carried out.
+5.2.
+In order to verify that the requirements of paragraph 5.1. are met, suitable controls of the production shall be carried out.